-Microeconomic theory, evolution and learning, behavioral economics, financial markets.
+Microeconomic theory, experimental economics, evolution and learning, financial markets

 Biography, Education and Training